singularity-code/scim-endpoint/README.md

 You can either choose to **download the binaries** or **clone the project** or **use the docker image**.

 ##

+Use the integrated [postman collection](https://bitbucket.org/wouter29/personify-scim-server/src/master/scim.postman_collection.json) to test.

+##

-For spinning up a scim server from the [downloaded binary](https://bitbucket.org/wouter29/personify-scim-server/downloads/) :
+For spinning up a scim server from the **[downloaded binary](https://bitbucket.org/wouter29/personify-scim-server/downloads/)**:

 > java -jar -Dserver.port=8080 personify-scim-server-1.1.2.RELEASE.jar